Gravery/blockchain-go/README.md

 Project: Go-based educational blockchain (PoS-inspired)

 Overview
-- A Go-based, educational blockchain prototype focused on teaching concepts such as transactions, blocks, signatures, and a simplified PoS reward model with a Bitcoin-like halving schedule.
-All code, comments, and API text are maintained in English.
+- A Go-based educational blockchain prototype focusing on teaching concepts such as transactions, blocks, signatures, and a simplified PoS reward model with a Bitcoin-like halving schedule.
+- Genesis supplies 50 units to a genesis address 0x0000000000000000000000000000000000000000.

-Key concepts implemented
+What’s implemented
 - Genesis block mints a fixed reserve of 50 units to a genesis address.
 - Transactions include From, To, Amount, Nonce, Fee, Payload, and Signature (Sig).
 - Signatures are verified against the sender's public key registered in the blockchain state.